faraguti/Terraform-Website-S3/README.md

 1. **Bucket Creation**: It creates an S3 bucket with the specified name (var.bucketname).
    - Code Line: `resource "aws_s3_bucket" "mybucket" { bucket = var.bucketname }`

+> [!NOTE]
+> **The `var.bucketname` variable is used to provide a custom name for the S3 bucket.
+By using a variable, you can easily change the bucket name when applying the Terraform configuration.
+This allows you to create multiple S3 buckets with different names without modifying the underlying code.
+Before running Terraform, make sure to define the `bucketname` variable in your Terraform configuration file (e.g., `variables.tf`) or pass it as an argument when executing Terraform commands (e.g., `terraform apply -var="bucketname=my-custom-bucket"`).**

 2. **Ownership Controls**: It sets ownership controls on the bucket, specifying that the preferred owner of objects is the bucket owner.
    - Code Line: `resource "aws_s3_bucket_ownership_controls" "owners" { bucket = aws_s3_bucket.mybucket.id rule { object_ownership = "BucketOwnerPreferred" } }`